saigontechnology/Puppy/Puppy.Web/Middlewares/Cros/Readme.md

 ﻿# Puppy.Web.Middleware.Cros
 > Created by **Top Nguyen** (http://topnguyen.net)

+Help to enbale and config Cros for API.

 ## Config
 - Add config section to `appsettings.json`
 - If you not have custom setting in appsettings.json, `default setting` will be apply.